Career and Technical Education (CTE)

 Career and Technical Education (CTE) provides all students with a seamless education system from public education to postsecondary education, driven by a Plan for College and Career Readiness/SEOP.
 Through competency-based instruction and hands-on experiences, students obtain certified occupational skills, culminating in further education and meaningful employment.
 CTE prepares students for careers that are most in demand and that are part of the economic development of the state.

-Connect with us on Facebook and Twitter as we celebrate Career and Technical Education.
+Join with us on Facebook and Twitter and keep connected with Career and Technical Education.

 SB93 Computer Science Initiative Grant